pniewiejski/algorithms-playground/README.md

 # My notes on algorithms, data structures and stuff 🙈

-This repo is supposed to be like my note book on algorithms and data structures.
-By no means is it comprehensive or providing deeper understanding of a topic.
-It was supposed to more like a collection of brief lecture notes, containing summary of things I have found and read online.
+This repo is intended to be a kind of lecture notebook on algorithms and data structures.
+By no means does it aim to be comprehensive or to provide deeper understanding of a topic.
+It was supposed to be more like a collection of brief notes, containing summaries of things I have found and read online.
+Nothing more... 💁‍♂️

-Problems that are presented here as examples are very often simple interview questions, that one could find online.
+Problems that are presented here as examples are either simple implementation examples or interview questions, that one could find online.

 ## Basic ideas